Highest Peaks in Pakistan: above 8000 meter

-Pakistan has blessed with world’s second highest peaks, the beautiful K2.
-There are just 14 mountains with 8000 meter peaks in the world.
+Pakistan has been blessed with the world’s second-highest peak, the beautiful K2.
+There are just 14 mountains with 8000-meter peaks in the world.
 Pakistan has 35.7 of the world’s mountains standing over 8000 meters.

 Pakistan is a mountain trekker’s heaven.
 You would feel after touring these mountain peaks.

-If you’re seeking a mountain climbing adventure like never earlier and want to measure an 8000 thousand meter peaks then Pakistan is the best place to visit.
-Also having solid mountain domain like some other countries in the world.
+If you’re seeking a mountain climbing adventure like never earlier and want to measure a 8000 thousand-meter peak then Pakistan is the best place to visit.
+Also having a solid mountain domain like some other countries in the world.

-In this article we will discuss, Total number of 8000 meter peaks in Pakistan.
+In this article, we will discuss the total number of 8000-meter peaks in Pakistan.
 Pakistan is blessed to have five of the world’s 14 mountains over 8000 meters high.
-Numerous of Pakistan’s topmost peaks are positioned in the Baltoro region of Karakoram Range.
+Numerous of Pakistan’s topmost peaks are positioned in the Baltoro region of the Karakoram Range.

 3. Gasherbrum I – 8080 meters